Lumber Volume Calculator — m, cm to m³, dm³, cost

 No saved calculations

-How to Calculate Lumber Volume in Metric
+How to Calculate Lumber Volume (Metric)

-European Structural Timber Sizes (EN 336)
+European Structural Timber (EN 336) & Field Use

 Weight Estimation

-Weight is estimated at approximately 500 kg/m³ for kiln-dried softwood (spruce, pine).
-Hardwoods such as oak may weigh 650-750 kg/m³, while lighter species like cedar are around 350 kg/m³.
+Weight is estimated at about 500 kg/m³ for kiln-dried softwood (spruce, pine, ~12% MC).
+Green timber is heavier; hardwoods such as oak run 650–750 kg/m³, while cedar is lighter at around 350 kg/m³.

 Misha Noyr, M.Eng.